responsivedev/responsive-docs/docs/concepts/storage.md

 promise the ability to implement features that were not easy to implement with a RocksDB based solution.

+### Flexible Partitioning

+Scylla's partitioning supports (and indeed performs better with) schemes that have many thousands (and even millions) of partitions.
+Responsive state stores takes advantages of this and maps each Kafka Partition to many remote storage partitions.

+This concept is immensely powerful because it allows flexibility with repartitioning - with a remapping function, it is possible to increase the number of source partitions without making any changes to the state stores.

+### Time To Live

 Already, Responsive offers time-to-live (or `ttl`) based on wall-clock - one of the most highly requested Kafka Streams features.
 The traditional RocksDB changelog restore mechanism means that implementing `ttl` is difficult, as the records in the changelog must be purged as well.
 Since records are only ever read into our remote store once, we can leverage Scylla's `ttl` feature and provide that functionality.

+### Interactive Queries

 In the works is another highly requested feature: routing layers for Interactive Queries (IQ).
 In Kafka Streams, IQ only supports lookups on a